AElfProject/aelf-docs/docs/quick-start/node-operators/set-up-a-node-on-mainnet/index.md

 **Note:**

 * For non-block producing nodes, there is no requirement on the number of nodes.
-* To become a BP, run individual nodes for both MainChain aelf and all SideChains.
+* To become a BP, run individual nodes for both aelf MainChain and all dAppChains.

 **Time Syncing:** Ensure your server is time-synced via NTP to avoid syncing issues.